 I want something from you now.

-Do you see the incredible difference between the Audience-Centred approach to talking to people and the self-centred approach?
+Do you see the incredible difference between the Audience-Centred approach to talking to people and the self-centered approach?

 Most of us try to be more audience-centered in real life.
-Yet, in our websites we suddenly become self-centred.
+Yet, in our websites we suddenly become self-centered.

 Where do you need to use good headlines?

 This is not an exhaustive list of where you need to have a good headline.
 If you need to capture attention in order to start a conversation with your ideal client in the online space then you need a good headline.